hathitrust/otis/README.md

 ## Design

 There is very little branding, since it is not at all facing the public.
-There has been some adjustments to improve color contrast.
+There have been some adjustments to improve color contrast.
 Otis uses `select2.org` JavaScript library to make searchable lists of items (users, institutions).
 Also uses `Ckeditor` for rich text editing used in composing emails.

+All index pages use Bootstrap Table (https://bootstrap-table.com) for data display.
+SSD Proxy Reports has advanced search features server-side using Ransack (https://github.com/activerecord-hackery/ransack).
+This approach is expected to be a model for updating the other index pages.

 ## Functionality